Alcohol and other drug information for parents

 As children become teenagers communication becomes all the more important.
 Many parents use stories on the news to prompt discussion about legal drugs such as tobacco, over-the-counter and prescribed medications, caffeine (energy drinks) and alcohol, and illegal drugs such as cannabis, synthetic cannabis and methamphetamine.
 Conversations about ways to refuse offers of alcohol or other drugs, and your expectations about the use of alcohol and other drugs, should also happen.

-The Young People and Alcohol Community Kit provides health professionals and community groups with resources and strategies about what can be done locally to decrease alcohol-related harm among young people aged 12 to 17 years.
+The Parents, Young People and Alcohol Campaign - Community Action Kit provides health professionals and community groups with resources and strategies about what can be done locally to decrease alcohol-related harm among young people aged 12 to 17 years.
 The resources have been developed to extend the reach of the message locally using messages that are consistent with the statewide Alcohol.Think Again program.

 Secondary Supply Legislation is now in place in Western Australia, which makes it illegal to serve alcohol to minors in the family home without their parents consent.